interledger/interledger-rs/docs/testnet.md

                 --settle-threshold=1000 \
                 --settle-to=0
         ```

-    Notes:
+   Note:

    - `$USERNAME` is the first part of the returned value from the previous step.
    - `$TESTNET_AUTH` is the full `USERNAME:PASSWORD` string from the previous step

 The peering process with the testnet is done!
 Congratulations!